dmaivel/sharedgl/README.md

 # Networking

 No drivers are required for the network feature, meaning if you wish to have a driverless experience in your virtual machine, networking is the given alternative.
-If the networking feature is used exclusively, the kernel drivers do not need be compiled/installed.
+If the networking feature is used exclusively, the kernel drivers do not need be compiled or installed.
 However, installation of the ICD for either Linux or Windows is still required.
   - Start the server using `-n` (and provide a port if the default is not available through `-p PORT`)
   - Ensure the ICD is installed
   - Ensure that the environment variable `SGL_NETWORK_ENDPOINT=ADDRESS:PORT` exists in the guest (`ADDRESS` being the host's IP address)

+The networking feature is not restricted to only virtual machines.

 # Known issues
 - **Linux clients:** New GLX FB configs may cause applications using `freeglut` or `glad` to no longer run (only tested on Linux clients).